Bibai: History

 At its peak, Bibai was a coal town that produced over a million tons annually.
 However, ever since the mine was closed in 1972, the city has suffered a slowly declining population.

 Geography

-Ishikari River flows to west of Bibai.
-Bibai Dam was built on the Bibai River, a tributary of Ishikari River.
+The Ishikari River flows to the west of Bibai.
+The Bibai Dam was built on the Bibai River, a tributary of the Ishikari River.

 Lake Miyajima was registered as a wetland under the Ramsar Convention in 2002.

 Climate

+Demographics

+Per Japanese census data, the population of Bibai has declined by more than half over the past half-century.